 To make it dairy-free you can easily substitute the butter for margarine or other plant based butter substitute (like Country Crock, Betterine, Earth Balance).
 And, while the recipe is written with almond milk (because I like the flavor), you can make it with regular milk, soy milk or non-dairy creamer (like Rich’s Whip).

 Need to make this a gluten free side dish?
 You’ll want to substitute the flour in the topping for a gluten free alternative.
 I would use either almond flour or Trader Joes’ all purpose gluten-free baking mix.
 They will both work for this topping.

 Want to make the sweet potato pie nut free?
 Sub the almond milk for soy or dairy milk and swap the pecans for oats.
 You’ll need to up the amount of oats, a bit, but you’ll still get a delicious topping for this dish.

-How much in advance can the sweet potato pie be made?
+How far in advance can sweet potato pie be made?